Ghostbusters (role-playing game): System

 This basic dice pool mechanic has two additional game mechanics.
 The first, the Ghost Die, is a special die that represents bad luck, and can cause even successful actions to have negative effects for player characters.
 It has the Ghostbusters logo instead of a six, and when it comes up causes some unfortunate mishap.
 When a ghost is rolled for a villain, the mishaps rebound in their favor or temporarily make their powers more effective.

 The second mechanic, Brownie Points, represent the character's accumulated "good karma", and can be used to increase the number of dice used in a task resolution roll, or even change the effects of a roll that would have otherwise failed.
 The points must be spent before rolling, however-one may not spend brownie points to obtain additional dice to roll once a roll has already failed.
 Each character begins the game with a pool of 20 Brownie Points, which decreases as they are used in play.
 In the first edition Brownie Points are also lost when characters are injured.
 Players earn replacement points for their characters by succeeding in Ghostmaster-appointed tasks, achieving their character's personal goal (for instance, Egon's is "Advancing the Cause of Science"), and as rewards for good roleplaying.

-Ghostbusters task resolution system was influential on the development of other West End Games systems.
-A more detailed version of the system was used in the Star Wars role-playing game, and became the signature mechanic of the D6 System.
+The task resolution system in Ghostbusters was influential on the development of other West End Games systems.
+A more detailed version of the system was used in Star Wars: The Roleplaying Game, and became the signature mechanic of the D6 System.
 As the first known "dice pool" system it had an influence on other role-playing games, too: after producing Ars Magica, Jonathan Tweet and Mark Rein-Hagen were inspired by Ghostbusters to each design their own game based on "dice pool" resolution mechanics.
-Tweet produced the cult hit Over the Edge, whilst Rein-Hagen came up with the immensely successful Vampire: The Masquerade, the system of which would go on to drive the World of Darkness roleplaying games as well as Exalted and many other White Wolf Publishing games.
+Tweet produced the cult hit Over the Edge, while Rein-Hagen came up with Vampire: The Masquerade, the system of which would go on to drive the World of Darkness roleplaying games as well as Exalted and many other White Wolf Publishing games.

 History

 First Edition

-The original Ghostbusters: A Frightfully Cheerful Roleplaying Game boxed set (ISBN 0-87431-043-1) was published in 1986.
-It contained a 24-page Training Manual (player handbook), a 64-page Operations Manual (GM's handbook), six six-sided dice (5 regular and 1 Ghost Die), and various handouts.
-West End Games published three accessories for the original Ghostbusters rules:
+The original Ghostbusters: A Frightfully Cheerful Roleplaying Game boxed set (ISBN 0-87431-043-1) was designed by Sandy Petersen, Lynn Willis and Greg Stafford and published by WEG in 1986.
+It contains a 24-page Training Manual for the players, a 64-page Operations Manual for the gamemaster, six six-sided dice (5 regular and 1 Ghost Die), and various handouts.
+WEG published three accessories for the original Ghostbusters rules: